topfunky/katacoda-dev/consul-connect/step2.md

-Next, connect to `host01` in a new terminal.
-You'll start the front-end `dashboard-service` on port `9002`.
+Next, connect to `host01` in a second terminal.
+You'll start the front-end `dashboard-service` on port `9002` and it will communicate to the `counting` service through an encrypted proxy.

 Click the **+** button in the tab bar and select **Open New Terminal**.